CleverRaven/Cataclysm-DDA/COMPILING.md

 ### Debugging

 After building Cataclysm, you may discover that after pressing the debug button in Visual Studio, Cataclysm just exits after launch with return code 1.
 That is because of the wrong working directory.
 You need to configure the working directory to `$(ProjectDir)..`.

-It should be the root directory of Cataclysm, not `$(ProjectDir)`( = `msvc140/`).
+### Make a distribution

+There is a batch script in `msvc-full-features` folder `distribute.bat`.
+It will create a sub folder `distribution` and copy all required files(eg. `data/`, `Cataclysm.exe` and dlls) into that folder.
+Then you can zip it and share the archive on the Internet.

 ## MinGW Guide
 To compile under windows MinGW you first need to download mingw.
 An automated GUI installer assistant called mingw-get-setup.exe will make everything a lot easier.
 I recommend installing it to `C:\MinGW`